Editorial photograph of an enterprise procurement team running a Cisco ELA renewal playbook workshop with contract pages on a glass wall

 Frequently asked questions

-What is a Cisco ELA renewal playbook?
+What is a Cisco ELA true forward?

-Can we migrate to a la carte at renewal?
+Can we change suite tiers at renewal?

 How Redress engages on Cisco ELA renewals